Golem-Base/golembase-op-geth/golem-base/etl/mongodb/README.md

 3. If no status exists, initializes with genesis block
 4. Processes WAL files sequentially
 5. For each block:
-   - Processes all operations (create, update, delete, extend TTL)
+   - Processes all operations (create, update, delete, extend BTL)
    - Handles entity data and annotations
-   - For TTL extensions, updates the entity's expiration block number
+   - For BTL extensions, updates the entity's expiration block number
    - Updates processing status
 6. Uses MongoDB transactions to ensure data consistency

-## TTL Extension
+## BTL Extension

-The ETL supports entity Time-To-Live (TTL) extension operations:
+The ETL supports entity Blocks-To-Live (BTL) extension operations:

-- When an entity's TTL is extended in Golembase, the extension is recorded in the WAL
+- When an entity's BTL is extended in Golembase, the extension is recorded in the WAL
 - The ETL processes these extension operations, updating the entity's `expires_at` field
-- The original owner is preserved during TTL extension
+- The original owner is preserved during BTL extension
-- TTL extension operations are processed atomically within MongoDB transactions
+- BTL extension operations are processed atomically within MongoDB transactions
 - The ETL maintains consistency between Golembase and MongoDB for entity expiration

 ## Error Handling